ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Caution.jpg) **Caution**

-Note that a profile's seed data will NOT be loaded when a seed record is used.
-The profile's customization will still be used.
-Also, data values saved in a profile will have a distinct style and should be carefully checked before saving a record.
+Note that a Profile's seed data will NOT be loaded when a seed record is used.
+The Profile's customization will still be used.
+Also, data values saved in a Profile will have a distinct style and should be carefully checked before saving a record.

-## How To Customize Data Entry and Create Data Entry Profiles
+## How To Customize Data Entry and Create Profiles

 See [How To Customize the Data Entry Form](https://handbook.arctosdb.org/how_to/customize_data_entry.html)